shim94kr/sample/REAME.md

 Skill
 -----
 - 3 years of Programming Experience in C
-- Learned php/mysql, django in class
+- a little experience in php/mysql, django, C++

 Achievement
 ----